Supersymmetry Breaking at Finite Temperature in a Susy Harmonic Oscillator with Interaction: Susy Breaking of the Free Susy Harmonic Oscillator at Finite Temperature.

 As shown in \cite{wquebra}, $W(x)$ varies from the superpotential $V(x)$, where $W(x)=V^{\prime }(x)$and $V^{\prime }(x)$ is the derivative of $V(x)$.
 Sometimes $W(x)$ is also called the superpotential.

 The double degeneration that occurs in all levels of energy with $E>0$, follows directly from the supersymmetric algebra; it does not depend on $W(x)$.
 In addition we find that the energy of the ground state is non-negative.
-Similarly this follows from the supersymmetric algebra and is independent of the function $W(x)$.
+Similarly this follows from the supersymmetric algebra and it is independent of the function $W(x)$.

-Take $G_{S}$ to be the generator of any internal symmetry $S$.
-The symmetry $S$ is exact and is not spontaneously broken if $[H,G_{S}]=0$ and the ground state $|0>$ is invariant, $G_{S}|0>=0$.
+Considering any internal symmetry $S$ with generator $G_{S}$.
+This symmetry $S$ is exact and is not spontaneously broken if $[H,G_{S}]=0$ and the ground state $|0\rangle$ is invariant, $G_{S}|0\rangle=0$.
 In the case of supersymmetry, an example with exact supersymmetry is the\ free supersymmetric harmonic oscillator, where $W=\omega _{1}x$ \cite{Ascarraga Osc Harm 1, Ragh Osc Harm 2}.

 In terms of the creation and annihilation operators the Hamiltonian becomes,